 What it owns:

-Since 2017, the group has almost tripled in size in terms of turnover and its operations have broadened into three significant businesses - FairFX, CardOneMoney and City Forex.
+Since 2017, Equals has almost tripled in size in terms of turnover and its operations have broadened into three significant businesses - FairFX, CardOneMoney and City Forex.

-The group bought digital banking products firm, Q-Money, and its e-money licence in 2017.
-FairFX called that acquisition “an important milestone” in the evolution of the group, with the licence underpinning its digital banking products as well as its direct membership of Mastercard to issue its own bank cards.
+Digital banking products firm Q-Money was acquired in 2017, bringing an e-money licence that underpinned the group's digital banking products as well as direct membership of the Mastercard network that enables it to issue its own bank cards.

 How is it doing

-- A five-year deal with Mastercard was signed in September
+- Five-year deal with Mastercard was signed in September

 - Online credit facility in live beta testing